Credit Freezes and Unfreezes

 It also does not:

-- Applying for a job, renting an apartment, or buying insurance.
+- Prevent applying for a job, renting an apartment, or buying insurance.

 - Prevent an identity thief stealing and using your existing accounts.